denial

 When he called her back, the message wasn’t good.
 He had taken it to the police station.
 He had asked if they had seen it before.
 The police told him it was crystal meth.

-While it shocked and saddened them, the parents decided to first have a talk with their daughter.
+While it shocked and saddened them, the parents decided to talk with their daughter first.
 They wanted to find out more about why she was carrying drugs in her backpack.
 The mom was definitely out of her comfort zone.

-So the parents sat down and had a discussion with their daughter.
+So the parents sat down to discuss their daughter.
 Now, armed with information about what the drug was, they asked her where she had gotten it and why she was carrying it.
 She burst into tears.
-She claimed that she was carrying it for a friend, that she didn’t use drugs and she wouldn’t do it again, because she knew it was wrong.
+She claimed that she was carrying it for a friend, that she didn’t use drugs, and she wouldn’t do it again, because she knew it was wrong.

-They assumed that this discussion had gone as well as expected.
+The parents assumed that this discussion had gone as well as expected.
 They held on to the thought that their daughter was telling the truth.
-They hoped that she would stay away from drugs.
+Of course, they hoped that she would stay away from drugs.
 Her friends were nice enough.
-There were a couple of questionable people in their daughter’s life, Yet, they decided to take the watch and see approach.
+There were a couple of questionable people in their daughter’s life, yet they decided to take the wait-and-see approach.

 Life continued on as her daughter finished her senior year in high school.
-The mom never did check her daughter’s pack back again.
+The mom never did check her daughter’s backpack again.
 Nor did she check her room for signs of drug use.
 To the best of her knowledge, neither did her father.
 She was never drug tested.

 My daughter continued to be an underachiever.
-One thing that was alarming is that her daughter seemed to be failing a simple home economics class.
+One thing that was alarming was that her daughter seemed to be failing a simple home economics class.
 She had been accepted to college and seemed excited to go.
-Even though she was getting by well enough in her other classes, if she failed this home economics’ class, she may lose her spot at college.
-The mom made calls, talked to the teacher, and with continual prodding, she passed the class.
+Even though she was getting by well enough in her other classes, if she failed this home economics class, she might lose her spot at college.
+The mom made calls, talked to the teacher, and, with continual prodding, she passed the class.

-The young women attended college and seemed to enjoy it at first, but it didn’t take long for things to unravel.
-After three semesters, her continued drug use became clear and she was no longer able to continue going to school.
+The young woman attended college and seemed to enjoy it at first, but it didn’t take long for things to unravel.
+After three semesters, her continued drug use became clear, and she was no longer able to continue going to school.
 Instead, she needed to seek treatment to put her life back together.

 This, if you have not guessed already, is our story.
 A story of two parents who loved and cared deeply about their child, but let things go, because they so wanted to believe that their daughter was making good decisions.
 Neither had any idea that her drug use would continue or become such a problem.

 We both wanted to believe that everything was going well.
-The hope was that the incident in high school to be a passing phase and hoped that it would shortly be forgotten, a slight misstep that could easily be corrected with one discussion.
+The hope was that the incident in high school would be a passing phase and would be forgotten soon, a slight misstep that could easily be corrected with one discussion.

 Not having the answers, we wanted to believe all this because we were frightened.
 Even more than that, being in denial was easier than having to face the shame of having a child with a drug problem, a problem we had no idea how to correct.